thomasdang1996/pear-store-be/README.md

        </profiles>
      </settings>
     ```
-3) Replace USERNAME with your GitHub username.
+3) `username` - Replace USERNAME with your GitHub username.
+4) `password` - access token for with `read:packages` scope for custom libraries

 ### Running `pear-store-be`